It’s 2009. I am Kashmiri but I’ve never heard of Dr Allama Iqbal.

-It didn’t surprise me when I was passed as a ‘satisfactory’ teacher, but it was a huge surprise for them to receive my resignation.
-I refused to sell my soul for a measly pat on the back: my rizq is from Allah (swt), not in the hands of any man.
+It doesn’t surprise me when I am passed as a ‘satisfactory’ teacher, but it comes as a huge surprise for them to receive my resignation.
+I refuse to sell my soul for a measly pat on the back: my rizq is from Allah (swt), not in the hands of any man.
 And anyway, to hell with living in bubbles: it’s boring, more boring than teaching the same Shakespeare play on repeat.

 Ay Tair-e-lahooti!
 Us rizq se maut achi

 Jis rizq se aati ho parwaz mein kotahi

 O Bird, who flies to the Throne of God, You must keep this truth in sight,

 To suffer death is far nobler than the bread that clogs your upward flight.

 The bombings in Kashmir have fired up.
 Some houses in my husband’s village have been bombed.
 No-one is injured but the cattle and animals, and all forms of livelihood have been destroyed.
 Other villages haven’t been so lucky.

 Mainstream media won’t report the truth.
 Even social media flares up every now and again only to return to its preoccupation with other gossip.
 Many of us have no idea of what may be happening around the world: in Yemen, Kashmir, Syria, and the list goes on.
 It breaks my heart.
 I am reminded once again of the first poem I ever read by Iqbal.
 I am reminded that the plight of the Ummah today is still what it was for Iqbal.

 There are other nations, among them are sinners also